sendgrid/docs/source/Integrate/Tutorials/Zapier/sending_to_tagged_infusionsoft_contacts.md

   show: true
 ---

-#Sending emails from SendGrid to tagged Infusionsoft Contacts

 If you want to send emails automatically from your SendGrid to your Infusionsoft contacts, you can do that using [Zapier](http://zapier.com).

 You will need: